Skip to main content

 "It's inspiring to see so many passionate professionals here, and I'm eager to contribute to meaningful advancements in our field."
 Shakir Keskin, United Facade

-Stay tuned for more updates, and follow NGA on LinkedIn.
+Stay tuned for more updates, and follow NGA coverage on LinkedIn.

 NGA thanks its hospitality sponsors for the event: Kuraray, Vitro and Guardian.